 I am legal training consultant to Mirror Group Newspapers and since 2012 I have delivered law & ethics training to all members of editorial staff at the Trinity Mirror newspaper group.

-I write about law and the media for The Guardian, The Independent and The Mirror and I blog about journalism and the law for New Statesman.
+I’ve written about law and the media for The Guardian, The Independent and The Mirror and many other newspapers and websites.

 As well as writing I am an experienced contributor to TV, radio and podcasts, offering expert analysis of media law, ethics, journalism practice and the newspaper industry.
 I have contributed to programmes on the following stations:

-BBC Breakfast, BBC News 24, Sky News – Boulton&Co, BBC World Service, Radio 4 PM, Radio 4 The Media Show, Radio 4 World Tonight, BBC London, BBC Scotland, BBC Radio Wales
+BBC Breakfast, BBC News 24, Sky News – Boulton&Co, BBC World Service, Radio 4 PM, Radio 4 The Media Show, Radio 4 World Tonight, Radio 4 Today, Radio 4 PM, BBC London, BBC Scotland, BBC Radio Wales

 Mob: 07710 764998